neopragma/provision-racket-ubuntu/README.md

 Reply: /home/racket

+#### Note

+Don't worry if you see the following error messages during the racket install:

+- /home/racket/share/man/man1 does not exist
+- /home/racket/share/applications does not exist

 ### Step 6: Manual Firefox configuration

 To help tailor Firefox to support the intended use of the environment, make the following changes to settings: